melnikovkolya/ngImgCrop/README.md

 Simple Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.

+[View Sample](http://jsfiddle.net/melnikovkolya/a2ew3yhf/3/) of a rectangular crop area in JsFiddle.

 ## Screenshots

 ![Circle Crop](https://raw.github.com/alexk111/ngImgCrop/master/screenshots/circle_1.jpg "Circle Crop")